fcrespel/sagdevops-containers/README.md

 ### Local testing

-To test product images locally, go to the `containers` directory and execute `docker-compose up -d <product>` with the same product names as described above.
-Refer to the `docker-compose.yml` file to see which ports are available.
+To test product images locally, go to the `containers` directory and execute `docker compose up -d <product>` with the same product names as described above.
+Refer to the `docker compose.yml` file to see which ports are available.

-You may also start the Command Central container with `docker-compose up -d cc`.
+You may also start the Command Central container with `docker compose up -d cc`.
 If you start it before other containers, and if you set environment variable `CC_AUTO_REGISTER=1`, each product container will automatically register to it during startup.
 This can be useful to inspect the various configuration parameters supported by each product and export this configuration to YAML templates.

 ### Deployment